Expert insights to revolutionize your Hindi newspaper production

 4. 4C Plus (standalone)

 Indian publishing software with Hindi support.
-Annual license ₹60,000–1,00,000.
+Paid annual license.
 Strong for ad management and editorial workflow.
 Interface feels dated.
 No AI layout generation.

 Best for: mid-size publishers who want traditional DTP with Hindi support.